 - RES policies are applied as currently implemented (without any adaptation) until 2020, i.e. a business as usual (BAU) forecast.
+Meaning, some countries apply (premium) feed-in tariffs, other quota systems based on tradable green certificates (TGC) and others investment incentives, respectively tax deduction opportunities.
+In order to keep consistency the BAU case builds on the 'baseline'' demand scenario up to 2020.
 Under this variant a moderate RES deployment is projected for the future up to 2020. - Strengthened national support: National RES policies are implemented until 2020, but will be further optimized in the future with regard to their effectiveness and efficiency.
-More precisely the fine-tuning of national support schemes involves both (premium) feed-in tariff and quota systems a technology-specification of RES support.
+More precisely the fine-tuning of national support schemes involves both (premium) feed-in tariff and quota systems with a technology-specification of RES support.
+Additionally, it is expected that non-economic barriers as grid connection issues or administrative bureaucracy will be overcome faster in future and therefore allow for higher RES-(E) growth rates.
+The strengthened national support case is in line with a more moderate demand projection than in the 'business as usual case'.
+Principally, the strengthening of policies is expected to be in force by the end of 2010.